 There’s always time for exercise

 When you don’t exercise regularly, the first thing that comes to mind as an excuse is that you don’t have the time for it.
 Often, this isn’t really true, which you can easily see for yourself by taking track of how many hours a day it takes you to do the things you regularly do.
 This way, you can see that you will find at least two or three hours a week to do a bit of exercise.
 The Word Health Organization’s recommended level of exercise for average adults is 150 minutes per week, which you can easily do in three one-hour exercise sessions.
 On the other hand, if you really do not have the time –make some.
 Rearrange your schedule to find some time for exercise.
 Your future self will be very thankful.
+Make sure your body is supported with good arch support, check out these custom insoles from Wiivv.

 The most important thing about making changes is to keep holding on until you are satisfied with the results.
 Rome wasn’t built in a day, and your new lifestyle is going to take some time too.
 Remember that changing your habits is only a psychological mechanism based on repetition and exposure time.
 The longer you refrain yourself from doing something, the less attractive it will become.
 This goes for addiction as well, but it might be harder to quit alcohol or smoking this way without any help.
 If you lose motivation on the way, talk to someone about it.
 Quitting should be the last thing that comes to mind if you are already halfway to making the best changes for yourself.